poe84it/flux/README.md

     > A permanent solution requires proper **web user configuration**, as detailed [here](http://fideloper.com/user-group-permissions-chmod-apache).
     > This must be addressed before merging into `main`.

+### Running and Operating the Development Server with Sail

+- To build and run the Docker containers using `sail`:

+    ```sh
+    sail up
+    ```

+    Or use the `-d` flag to run it in the background:

+    ```sh
+    sail up -d
+    ```

+- To stop all Sail containers, use `Ctrl-C` if running in the foreground.
+If launched in the background or from another terminal, use:

+    ```sh
+    sail down
+    ```

+- To execute commands inside the running Sail container, prepend them with `sail`.
+For example:

+    ```sh
+    # Run database migrations
+    sail artisan migrate

+    # Start the Vite development server for frontend assets
+    sail npm run dev
+    ```

+For more information, visit the official [Laravel Sail Documentation](https://laravel.com/docs/12.x/sail).

 ### Installation

 ## Contributing